-What drives the differential information loss we document?
-On the one hand, reliability information could be disproportionately dropped as the result of a deliberate tradeoff, either because (i) the perceived benefits of transmitting reliability information are lower than for level information, and/or (ii) the perceived cognitive costs of transmitting reliability information are higher.
+We next ask what drives the differential information loss we document.
+On the one hand, reliability information could be disproportionately lost as the result of a deliberate tradeoff, either because the perceived benefits of transmitting reliability information are lower than for level information, or the perceived cognitive costs of transmitting reliability information are higher.
 On the other hand, differential loss could result not from a deliberate constrained optimization process, but from some non-deliberate mechanism.
-For example, (iii) reliability information might not come to mind at the moment of recording the voice message.
+For example, reliability information might not come to mind at the moment of recording the voice message.
 In a series of mechanism experiments, we reject the first two explanations and find support for the third.

 We begin by examining participants' perceived benefits of communicating level versus reliability information and report two pieces of evidence.
 First, recall that transmitters in our main experiment are incentivized to record messages that induce downstream belief updates as close as possible to those induced by the original messages.
-After they record their messages, we ask a subset of respondents how important they think level information and reliability information are for listeners' belief updates.
-Respondents on average deem both equally important.
+After they record their messages, we ask a subset of respondents how important it is to pass on level and reliability information to maximize the likelihood of obtaining the incentive payment.
+Respondents on average deem them equally important.
 Second, we conduct an additional experiment that explicitly and equally incentivizes transmitters to pass on level and reliability information, effectively fixing beliefs about the relative benefits of transmitting the two dimensions.
 Even under this more conservative set of transmitter incentives, we find pronounced differential information loss, at about 30% for level information and 70% for reliability.
 These findings show that differences in beliefs about the benefits of transmitting level versus reliability information cannot account for much of the differential information loss we document.

 Next, we ask whether the perceived cognitive costs of transmitting reliability information are higher.
 We conduct an additional experiment where transmitters are allowed to decide whether their bonus payment will depend on their transmission of level information or reliability information.
 Ex ante, a majority of 63% choose to be incentivized based on their transmission of reliability information and 51% expect it to be easier to communicate.
 These beliefs do not change much ex post, after participants have experienced the task (52% expect reliability to be easier to communicate).
-This suggests that higher perceived costs of transmitting reliability information cannot account for differential information loss.
+This suggests that higher perceived difficulty of transmitting reliability information cannot account for differential information loss.

 Finally, we extend our analysis of mechanisms beyond perceived benefits and costs to embrace the potential constraints memory introduces into the transmission process, outside of the transmitter's awareness.
 Leveraging a standard distinction in memory research (e.g., Kahana, 2012), we distinguish between cued recall of specific pieces of information from the original message once explicitly prompted for them, and free recall of information that occurs while transmitters record their message ("what comes to mind").
-Transmitters may fail to retrieve the reliability of the original message, even when explicitly asked about it (a failure of cued recall), or may remember it once cued for it but fail to bring it to mind on their own during the transmission process (a failure of free recall).
+Transmitters may be unable to remember the reliability of the original message, even when explicitly asked about it (a failure of cued recall), or it may simply fail to come to mind during the transmission process (a failure of free recall).